 Step 1: Write down the smallest 2 digit number.
 The smallest 2 digit number is 10.

-Step 4: Now, check the unit's place of the number.
+Step 4: Now, check the units place digit of the number.
 The unit place of the number is 9, which shows that number is an odd number.

-Hence proved that the sum of the smallest 2 digit number and the largest 2 digit number is an odd number.
+Therefore, the sum of the smallest 2-digit number and the largest 2-digit number is 109 which is odd.